 Misperception # 4: Believing That Your Partner Should Be Your “Everything”

-Another thing that can create problems in a relationship is having a belief that your partner should serve perfectly (or close to it) in many relational domains.
+Another thing that can create problems in a relationship is having a belief or overly high expectation that your partner should serve perfectly (or close to it) in many relational domains.

 No pressure, right?

 These expectations can put a major strain on a relationship.
 When our partners fail to be what we believe they should be in one or more of these domains, as they invariably will, it can lead to perceptions that “something is wrong.”
 What is often the truth is that our partners will (and should) meet our needs in some, possibly even many, of these areas… but rarely all of them.